ChloeL01/CP3407-assignment/user_stories/list_item_to_hire.md

 # UI Design:
-* Low-fi version drawn on miro.
-Miro can be accessed from the link in the README.md
+Low-fi version drawn on miro.
+Miro can be accessed from the link in the README.md <br /><br />
 ![image](/images/List_item_to_hire.png)